-The OMMU also writes and implements the Department of Health’s rules for medical marijuana; oversees the statewide Medical Marijuana Use Registry; licenses Florida businesses to cultivate, process and dispense medical marijuana to qualified patients and certifies marijuana testing laboratories to ensure the health and safety of the public as it relates to marijuana.
+The OMMU also licenses Florida businesses to cultivate, process and dispense licensed medical cannabis to qualified patients and certifies cannabis testing laboratories to ensure the health and safety of the public as it relates to licensed medical cannabis.

 The department may suspend or revoke an MMTC license, or refuse to renew an MMTC license, if the department finds that an MMTC committed a violation as provided in Section 381.986(10)(f), F.S.
 For any such violation, the department may revoke or suspend an MMTC’s license for a period of time based upon the seriousness of the violation.
 Factors to be considered in determining the seriousness of the violation include: